k8-scalar/k8-scalar/docs/tutorial.md

 #open the grafana dashboard in your favorite browser
 open http://192.168.99.100:30345/
 ```
+The Kubernetes cluster exposes thus the Grafana dashboard at node port 30345.
+Of course, the above script to open grafana is only valid when trying out the flow on MiniKube.
+For realistic clusters, you can access the grafana service at port 30345 on any Kubernetes node.

+To see the resource usage graphs of the cassandra pod, Open the Pods dashboard page, and change the Namespace from `kube-system` into `default`.
+Note that although a default graph for Cassandra is provided for each resource type, you can also write your own detailed graph views as SQL like queries.
+To write such queries,  left-click on the area of the graph of interest; then click _Edit_ in the appeared pop-up menu.
+Grafana documentation can be found [here](http://docs.grafana.org/v4.1/guides/basic_concepts/).

 ## (6) Implement an elastic scaling policy
 This step requires some custom development in the Riemann component.
 Extend Riemann's configuration with a custom scaling strategy.
 We recommend checking out http://riemann.io/ to get familiar with the way that events are processed.
 While Riemann has a slight learning curve, the configuration has access to a Clojure, which is a complete programming language.
 While out of scope for the provided examplar, new strategies should most often combine events of the same deployment or statefulset by folding them.
 The image should be build and uploaded to the repository in a similar fashion as demonstrated in step (3).